 Pro Bono Services

-If you are an active member of the Law Society and provide pro bono services through an approved pro bono service provider, you are deemed exempt from liability insurance coverage.
-You are automatically covered under the group professional liability insurance policy for this volunteer work.
+If you are an active member of the Law Society and provide pro bono services through an approved pro bono service provider, you are deemed exempt from liability indemnity coverage for those services.
+You are automatically covered under the Professional Liability (Part A) coverage of the group policy for this volunteer work.
 See Rule 148(2.1).